失意莫灰心,得意不忘形。

 universal (all), particular (some), singular (one)is or are reality, negation, limitedinherence, causality, reciprocitypossibility, existence, necessity

-• Fichte - Schelling - Hegel, and Schopenhauer
+• Kant to Fichte - Schelling - Hegel, and Schopenhauer

 • That Enlightenment was man’s emergence from self-incurred immaturity.
 That immaturity was not using the reason we are endowed with.